 The Parliament has a Joint Standing Committee on the Commissioner for Children and Young People to regularly consult with the Commissioner and monitor, review and report to Parliament on the Commissioner’s exercise of his functions under the Act.

-The Commissioner met with the Committee twice in 2016−17.
+The Commissioner formally met with the Committee twice in 2018−19.
 The Committee is chaired by the Hon.
 Dr Sally Elizabeth Talbot MLC.
-Prior to the change of government in early 2017 the Committee was chaired by Ms Lisa Baker MLA.

 More information about the Committee is available from the Parliament of Western Australia website.

 Commissioner’s leadership team

 Trish Heath has worked with the Commissioner’s office since 2009, initially as a Principal Policy Officer.
 Trish trained as a youth worker and prior to commencing with the Commissioner had an extensive work history in the alcohol and drug sector in training, policy and service management roles in both government and non-government agencies.